If you’re new to swimming, you may have heard a reference to ‘proper swim etiquette’. But no one will tell you what exactly it is.

 Related article: Ultimate Guide to Swim Etiquette

-Here are the top 5 Do’s and Don’ts of Lap Swim Etiquette to help you survive the pool.
+The top 5 Do’s and Don’ts of Swim Etiquette.

 Do’s of Swim Etiquette